conan-io/docs/reference/config_files/profiles.rst

 .. seealso::

-   - This field allows to use patterns to limit which packages are affected by the tool requirement.
+   - This section allows to use patterns to limit which packages are affected by the tool requirement.
 See :ref:`this section <reference_config_files_profile_patterns>` for more details.
    - Read more about tool requires in this section: :ref:`consuming_packages_tool_requires`.